jamestomasino/cookieconsent/README.md

    run before GTM is loaded.
 2. Add the `cookieconsent.css` file to your site where appropriate.
 Feel free to edit the styles to match your site look and feel.
+3. Add an element somewhere on your side with the class name `cookie-consent-banner-open`.
+This element will re-open the consent menu and allow users to change their choices.
+Alternatively, you can call the global function `window.cookieconsent.show()` to launch the menu.
-3. In GTM, enable Consent Mode.
+4. In GTM, enable Consent Mode.
-4. Check the Consent Mode settings against your tags to be sure they are appropriately aligned.
+5. Check the Consent Mode settings against your tags to be sure they are appropriately aligned.

+Tip: *View the index.html for a working example.*